 I personally make my dog’s treats at home and they love them!
 Not only are they all natural and chemical-free, but they’re also delicious!
 Plus, did I mention how easy a lot of treats are to make?
 To help get you started, I’ve put together a free dog treat recipe e-book.
 This e-book includes five recipes.
 Just sign up for my newsletter (form below) and I’ll send over your free copy.
 There’s no catch here!
 I just want to help you feed your dogs the healthiest (and most delicious) treats that you possibly can.
 I hope your pooches enjoy these treats as much as mine do!

 Get a mini e-cookbook filled with 5 dog treat recipes for FREE when you sign up below.
-Inside you'll find everything from biscuits and pupcakes to fruit chips and even easy-to-make sweet potato chews.
+Inside you'll find gluten-free and grain-free snacks your pup is bound to love!

 NOTE: If you have a Gmail account, look for my email in your Promotions folder!